How to Defy the Odds and Break Into Private Equity in China as a Foreigner – Even as Everyone Else is Getting Deported

 A: You need to go there and interview in-person.

-A lot of firms have great online presences, websites, and so on, but it’s all just a façade – you need to go check it out and see if they have a real office with real people.
+A lot of firms have great online presences, websites, and so on, but it’s all just a façade – you need to do some investment banking networking and go and see if they have a real office with real people.

 Sometimes they’ll try to fool you by meeting in places other than their office, so you have to prevent that from happening.